inlets/inlets-operator/README.md

 # Provider Pricing

+The host [provisioning code](https://github.com/inlets/inletsctl/tree/master/pkg/provision) used by the inlets-operator is shared with [inletsctl](https://github.com/inlets/inletsctl), both tools use the configuration in the grid below.

+These costs need to be treated as an estimate and will depend on your bandwidth usage and how many hosts you decide to create.
+You can at all times check your cloud provider's dashboard, API, or CLI to view your exit-nodes.
+The hosts provided have been chosen because they are the absolute lowest-cost option that the maintainers could find.

 | Provider                                                           | Price per month | Price per hour |     OS image | CPU | Memory | Boot time |
 | ------------------------------------------------------------------ | --------------: | -------------: | -----------: | --: | -----: | --------: |
 | [Google Compute Engine](https://cloud.google.com/compute)                                          |         *  ~\$4.28 |       ~\$0.006 | Debian GNU Linux 9 (stretch) | 1 | 614MB | ~3-15s |